sogode-iac-netops/aws-nac/README.md

 - 1 Spoke VPC for an application

 # NetOps - how?
-After stages 1 & 2 (explanation below) are deployed, DevOps people can fork the repository and create pull requests to deploy their spoke VPCs (Stage 3).
+After stages 1 & 2 (explanation below) are deployed using Terraform or OpenTofu, DevOps people can fork the repository and create pull requests to deploy their spoke VPCs (Stage 3).

 When used on Terraform Cloud, a Github workflow can be created where new commits (after reviewing pull requests) automatically trigger deployment.